Robeson County Social Impact Mini Grants

 Overview

-Through funding from Kate B. Reynolds Charitable Trust, NCHF is building a framework for facilitating anchor-institution-community partnerships aimed to inform new models for collaborative investments to improve health outcomes.
-NCHF has elected Robeson County to begin this project focusing on addressing root causes of challenges related to transportation, one of many social drivers of health.
+Through funding from Kate B. Reynolds Charitable Trust, North Carolina Healthcare Foundation is developing a framework to foster partnerships between anchor institutions and communities to collaborate on investment models that enhance health outcomes.
+NCHF has elected Robeson County to launch this project, focusing on addressing the root causes of transportation challenges, a major obstacle to better health.
 NCHF recognizes that healthcare and community leaders hold influence and capacity to support creative infrastructures to advance practice and policy change.
 Also, community members and those most impacted need to be involved in decision-making to effect lasting change.
-One goal of our Social Impact project is to develop a framework that can be replicated across other NC communities, shifting public and institutional perspective in the value of human-centered, collaborative approaches to healthcare.
+One goal of this Social Impact project is to create a model that can be replicated in other NC communities and change perspectives on the value of human-centered, collaborative healthcare.

 Purpose

 NCHF understands and aims to confront the extensive linkage between transportation and health outcomes driven by accessibility of healthcare, childcare, employment, healthy food, safety, social services, and resources that promote improved wellbeing.
-Successful applicants will propose activities in one or both of the following areas:
+Applications will propose activities in one or both of the following areas:

-• Addressing transportation as a social driver of health: Projects and initiatives that leverage existing resources for cross-sector collaboration including, but not limited to transportation to deploy multi-layered, systems-level approaches to improving health outcomes.
+- Addressing transportation as a social driver of health.
+Projects and initiatives that leverage existing resources for cross-sector collaboration including, but not limited to transportation to deploy multi-layered, systems-level approaches to improve health outcomes.

 Award Details